rhiga2/notes/computer-science/aws.md

 * Items: Rows of table.
 Each item has a primary key as an identifier.
 * Attributes: Columns of table
 ## Monitoring
+### Metrics
-* Metrics: Time series data (i.e. CPU utilization, memory consumption, number of threads, ...)
+* Time series data such as CPU utilization, latency, memory consumption, etc...
 * Namespace
 * Dimensions: key-value pair attached to metric.
 Helps to search for metrics
+### Logs
-* Logs: Text data output from application
+* Text data generated from application such as stack traces, thread dumps, heap dumps, etc...
 * Log Event
 * Log Stream
 * Log Groups
+### CloudWatch
-* CloudWatch: Centralized location for logs metrics from application or infrastructure
+* Centralized location for logs and metrics from application or infrastructure
+* Accepts custom logs and metrics
+## Load Balancing
+### Application Load Balancer
+* Listener: ports and protocols
+* Target Group: EC2 instances, ip addresses, AWS lambdas, etc ... to route requests to
+* Rule: how requests are routed target
+*